The following is an archived copy of the 2017 June/May Shop Floor Automations Newsletter.

 SFA is proud to have some of the best technicians in the manufacturing integration business.
 They not only offer support over the phone and via remote sessions for customers, but they can also come on-site to help.

 We have some great resources on our website that explain why it is a great idea to use a technician instead of attempting to do it yourself.
-Sometimes cabling can be a little more difficult than you may have thought previously, which you can read about here.
-We also did a post on how setting up hardware can be a little more complex than imagined, which you can read by clicking here.
+Sometimes cabling can be a little more difficult than you may have thought previously, which you can read about via another blog post.
+We also did a post on how setting up hardware can be a little more complex than you imagined.